-Pav Bhaji | Mumbai Style Pav Bhaji
+Mumbai Style Pav Bhaji

-Chaupatis are very famous and if you are a tourist visiting Mumbai then this is a "must-go" place.
-Of course, it's a place of natural beauty but with that it's a hub of all street foods.
-The food stalls are hygienic also.
+Mumbai Sea Beach has food corners (known as "Chaupati").
+Many shops serve super delicious pav bhaji.
+Chaupatis are very famous; if you visit Mumbai, you will find it a "must-go" place.
+Of course, it's a place of natural beauty, but with that, it's a hub of all street foods.
+The food stalls are also hygienic.

 Pav Bhaji Masala

-Pav Bhaji Recipe | Mumbai Style Pav Bhaji | How To Make Pav Bhaji In 30 Minutes
+Pav Bhaji Recipe | Mumbai Style Pav Bhaji In 30 Minutes

 Ingredients